asartori86/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 - **optional** `bool is_leap(const int y);`

 *Hints*:
 - a year is leap if it is divisible by 4.
-If it is also divisible by 400 is not leap.
+If it is also divisible by 100 is not leap.
+However, it is leap if it is divisible by 400.
 - try to avoid code duplication